ing-bank/baker/docs/sections/cookbook/interaction-execution.md

 Reprovider interactions do not update the ingredient data and will always use the latest ingredient data that is available.

-If there is no event precondition on Reprovider interaction it will automatically loop its execution.
-Therefor this is made mandatory in the RecipeCompiler.
+If there are no event preconditions on a reprovider interaction, it will automatically loop its execution.
+Therefore this is made mandatory in the RecipeCompiler.

 === "Java"